inbzar/docs/apps/docs/content/modules/customers/customer-groups.md

 A customer group is stored in the database as a [CustomerGroup](../../references/entities/classes/entities.CustomerGroup.mdx) entity.
 This entity has two attributes other than the `id`: `name` and `metadata`.

-Similar to all entities in Medusa, you can use the `metadata` object attribute to store any custom data you want.
+Similar to all entities in InBzar, you can use the `metadata` object attribute to store any custom data you want.
 For example, you can add some flag or tag to the customer group for a custom use case:

 ```js noReport
 metadata: {